 Hello and welcome,

-This personal website hosts some recent articles and blogs, 8 of which are published, with another 4 in the pipeline.
+This personal website hosts some recent articles and blogs, some of which are ready, with others in the pipeline.

 More information on my background can be found in LinkedIn www.linkedin.com/in/johncraigh

 Happy to discuss any of these subjects further, and each of them has a corresponding presentation that can be delivered to interested audiences.